-The City Council held study sessions on April 17, 2023 and June 5, 2023 to consider public comments and provide staff with input on direction on how to update the Housing Element in response to HCD's second comment letters.
-The third Revised Draft Housing Element was published for public review on July 26, 2023 and submitted to HCD on August 4, 2023.
-On August 9 and August 10, the City received several comment letters that identified some calculation errors in the sites inventory.
-Following an update to address the comments, a supplemental version of the third submittal was published on August 30, 2023.
-During the month of September, staff engaged with HCD and received preliminary comments that identified additional technical items to be addressed and clarified in the element.
-On September 20, 2023, the Housing Element submittal was rescinded to address the technical issues raised by HCD.
+The City Council held study sessions on April 17, 2023 and June 5, 2023 to consider public comments and provide staff with input on direction on how to update the Housing Element in response to HCD's second comment letter.
+The third revised Draft Housing Element was published for public review on July 26, 2023 and submitted to HCD on August 4, 2023.
+On September 20, 2023, following multiple meetings with HCD where additional deficiency comments were provided verbally, the City rescinded the revised Draft Housing Element submittal to allow for technical updates and clarifications.

-Staff continued discussions with HCD and updated the Housing Element to address HCD comments.
 On November 8, 2023, a revised third Draft Housing Element was published for public review, with the comment period ending on November 15, 2023.
-Following a review of the public comments submitted, some minor updates and clarifications were made, and the revised third Draft Housing Element was submitted to HCD on November 22, 2023.
+Following a review of the public comments submitted, the revised third Draft Housing Element was submitted to HCD on November 22, 2023.
+On January 19, 2024, The City received a letter from HCD noting that the revised third Draft Housing Element, with the technical clarifications submitted on January 17, 2024, met the statutory requirements and will substantially comply with State Housing Element Law once adopted.